xelera-technologies/Tree-Inference/docs/exampleFlight.md

 - a normalization value (float)
 - the number of trees in the model

 This tuple is put together by a 'setup' class which is framework-dependent.
-To get an instance, use the following code of a setup class, use the following code:
+To get an instance of a setup class, use the following code:

 - sk-learn: